 “Come and join a class to see what we do and take the time to talk to our students and faculty members,” says Sebetan.

-To learn more about how to attend a class on forensic serology and DNA analysis at National University and take your first step towards a career at the cutting edge of forensic science visit our program page.
+To learn more about our Master of Forensic Sciences or how to attend a class on forensic serology and DNA analysis at National University, check out our program page.